 Different sites use slightly different Destiny Matrix systems, labels, and visual layouts.
 That is one reason so many beginners get confused.

-In this guide, “Destiny Matrix chart” means the style of result shown in this product:
+In this guide, “Destiny Matrix chart” means the style of result shown by the free Destiny Matrix calculator:

 - a central matrix number and supporting matrix anchors